DominikLindorfer/C-To-Python/README.md

 ## Usage & Compilation on Linux:

-To execute the current code execute
+To compile and execute the current code execute
 ```
 ./MakeFile.sh
 ```